980 Madison Avenue

 The gallery was the first to show Susan Derges’ "camera-less" photographs; Robert Franks from the Penn Collection; and the experimental work of artists such as Liz Nielsen and Yuji Obata.

-Moving this year to a bi-level space on New York’s Lower East Side has afforded the gallery a certain nimbleness in terms of its programming allowing it to mount major shows while also responding quickly to new artists and the technological evolution of the medium.
-Its programming pulls from the worlds of art, new media, and print to create an up to date vision of photography's place in the world.
+In our new location at 980 Madison Avenue the gallery can mount major shows while also responding quickly to new artists and the technological evolution of the medium.
+Our programming pulls from the worlds of art, new media, and print to create an up to date vision of photography's place in the world.

 The gallery maintains an ongoing close creative relationship with its own roster as well as a strong collaborative relationship with other galleries and artists.
-Outside collaborations include two exhibitions with Jack Pierson (in association with Cheim and Read), several projects (both past and ongoing) with Chuck Close, and three exhibitions of Andy Warhol photographs in conjunction with the Andy Warhol Foundation.
+Outside collaborations include exhibitions with Jack Pierson, David Benjamin Sherry, Sze Tsung Leong, and Susan Meiselas.